PROFESSIONAL TRAINING COURSE #1

 Again, Phil guarantees no negative repercussions will follow AS LONG AS THE PROBLEM IS TALKED ABOUT AND WORKED ON.
 The only reason were talking about it is for us to work as a team to try to help each other.

-What kind of team do you want to sign on for, a PROFESSIONAL SPORTS TEAM GOING ALL OUT FOR THE SUPER BOWL where the team openly talks about and works on weak spots, or a YMCA girls' ball club where not even constructive-criticism is allowed?
+So you need to decide what kind of team do you want to sign on for, a PROFESSIONAL SPORTS TEAM GOING ALL OUT FOR THE SUPER BOWL where the team openly talks about and works on weak spots, or a YMCA girls' ball club where not even constructive-criticism is allowed?

 Excuse me, I stand corrected.
 Even the Eugene YMCA's little girls ball club (shown above) has a coach and has team-talks about their weakest areas to try to improve.

 The only weak spots that will not be allowed to be talked about are Phil's weak spots, because Phil obviously has no weak areas that could be improved.
+Just look at that mug.
+A picture of perfection.
+But everyone else I've ever known, always has areas that could be improved.

 But how about you.
 Is your ego going to melt like the wicked witch of OZ doused with water if anyone mentions what you could do to improve?